|

 The default is 60 (600 Hz).

-This item selects break-in type for CW operation.
-There are three selectable values:
+7) BK-INThis item selects break-in type for CW operation.
+There are

 OFF: No break-in operation available (default).